ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Introduction

 Moreover, these inference-agnostic approaches implicitly determine the trade-off between reasoning effort and expected accuracy during training, reflecting a fixed preference over cost and performance.
 While suitable for standardized benchmarks, this design may be less flexible in deployment scenarios where user preferences and system constraints vary across queries.

-Motivated by these limitations, we rethink a controllable reasoning model that can flexibly adjust its reasoning effort according to user preferences at inference time, meanwhile achieving competitive reasoning densities within each effort.
+Motivated by these limitations, we rethink a controllable reasoning model that can flexibly adjust its reasoning effort according to user preferences by switching reasoning policies across modes at inference time, while achieving competitive reasoning density within each effort level.

 We introduce \textbf{ORBIT}, a fully on-policy training framework for controllable multi-budget reasoning.
-By exploring under different training context windows, ORBIT identifies a Pareto frontier of reasoning behaviors and effectively integrates these into a single model whose discrete reasoning modes can be triggered by prompts.
+By exploring under different training context windows, ORBIT identifies a Pareto frontier of reasoning behaviors and effectively integrates these into a single model whose discrete reasoning modes can be triggered by specific prompts.
 As illustrated in Figure~\ref{fig:orbit_against_sota}, ORBIT achieves clear and well-separated reasoning modes similar to state-of-the-art controllable systems, while maintaining strong per-mode accuracy and token-efficient reasoning.

-Our contributions are as follows: \begin{enumerate} \item We propose \textbf{ORBIT}, a fully on-policy training framework for controllable multi-budget reasoning, enabling a single model to generate responses across multiple reasoning modes triggered by mode-specific queries. \item We introduce an \textbf{expansion-compression exploration strategy} that efficiently discovers mode-specific reasoning frontiers under varying context constraints, yielding high-accuracy policies at each reasoning effort. \item We design a \textbf{multi-teacher on-policy distillation pipeline} with mode-aware initialization, which fuses these frontier policies into a single unified student model while preserving strict mode separation and high performance across all modes. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We propose \textbf{ORBIT}, a fully on-policy training framework for controllable multi-budget reasoning, enabling a single model to generate responses across multiple reasoning modes triggered by mode-specific prompts. \item We introduce an \textbf{Expansion-Compression Loop} exploration strategy that efficiently discovers mode-specific reasoning frontiers under varying context constraints, yielding high quality policies at each reasoning effort. \item We design a \textbf{Multi-Teacher On-Policy Distillation} pipeline with mode-aware initialization, which fuses these frontier policies into a single unified student model while preserving clear mode separation and token-efficient performance across all modes. \end{enumerate}